chung-leong/react-seq/examples/swapi/README.md

 }
 ```

-Instead of yielding the array `results`, we yield a iterator.
+Instead of yielding the array `results`, we yield an iterator.
 This tells `useProgress` to push the items of the array
 and not the array itself into the resultant array.

 ## Error handling